sal55/langs/README.md

-PCL       px      Intermediate language similar to the IL of the M compiler (1) ZA        zx      Z80 assembly based around Zilog syntax (2) MS        bx      New embedded scripting language based on a cut-down Q language (9) ('C'      cx      C subset used by archived bcc compiler)
+PCL       px      Intermediate language similar to the IL of the M compiler (1) ZA        zx      Z80 assembly based around Zilog syntax (2) MS        bx      New embedded scripting language based on a cut-down Q language (9) 'C'       bcx     C subset used by bcc compiler (10) 'C'       cx      C subset used by mcc compiler (11)
 ```
 ### Tools
 ```